graphitemaster/neothyne/docs/STYLE.md

 The use of friend classes and functions is allowed within reason.
-Friends should only be used if the encapsulation boundary of the class should be extended to the friend, if the use of 'friend' is to simply break the encapsulation boundary of the class then just make the members public.
+Friends should only be used if the encapsulation boundary of the class should be extended to the friend, if the use of 'friend' is to simply break the encapsulation boundary of the class, then just make the members public.

 # References and pointers
 All parameters passed by reference must be labeled const.